navina1/ReactPractice-Prateek/practice1/README.md

 9.Build a popular arcade game where players attempt to hit moles as they pop up from holes in a board. - MoleGame

-10. Build an analog clock where the hands update like a real clock.
+10. Build an analog clock where the hands update like a real clock.- Analog Clock